n5amd/xlxd-debian-installer/README.md

 # xlxd-debian-installer
 This script simply runs through the official install instructions found [HERE](https://github.com/LX3JL/xlxd).
-It will install your own D-Star reflector along with setting up the web dashboards to view real-time activity.
-It can be used to install a private or a public D-Star XRF Reflector online or offline.
+It will install your own D-Star or DMR reflector along with setting up the web dashboards to view real-time activity.
+It can be used to install a private or a public D-Star or DMR XLX Reflector.

 ### To Install: